makrai/notes/dowty82-gramm-rel-in-montague.md

   * the agentless passive is more basic
   * in a great many languages, the agent of a passive is marked by the inst
     * or a preposition that elsewhere expresses instrumentality
-  * e.g. the history of English, not only with the preposition _by_ but also by the prepositions _from, with, through_, and the dative case alone,
+  * eg the history of English, not only with the preposition _by_ but also by the prepositions _from, with, through_, and the dative case alone,
     * all devices elsewhere used to express instrumentality (cf. Visser 1963)
   * I suggest that some languages with apparent full passives really have only agentless passives as category-changing rules and that the agent phrase in such a passive is really functioning as an instrumental
-  * e.g. John was kissed by Mary might really be analyzed as saying that John was kissed (by someone or other) and that this came about by means of M
+  * eg John was kissed by Mary might really be analyzed as saying that John was kissed (by someone or other) and that this came about by means of M
 * problem of finding a criterion for determining whether a dative etc is an arg of a verb (or noun) or the role of a modifier